We love to read books that begin well. In this post, we discuss 3 things you need to do at the beginning of your novel.

 An inciting moment is the moment of change for your character.
-It can be positive or negative, but it must be big enough that it forces him, or her, to act and to deal with the situation.
+It can be positive or negative, but it must be big enough that it forces them to act and to deal with the situation.
 This can be as big as a tank driving into the living room or as subtle as a discomforting sentence.

 In your opening scene you should do three things: